In this section

 search

-The function for searching a header by a regular expression.
-It requires a patterns argument, i.e. search patterns, i.e. one (string) or several (array of strings) regular expressions in the Perl syntax (PCRE).
-It searches for all available headers.
-Note that when using quoted strings, the slash character must be escaped.
+Function for searching a header by a regular expression.
+It accepts one mandatory argument—patterns—search patterns, i.e. one (string) or several (array of strings) regular expressions in the Perl syntax (PCRE).
+The search is performed in all available headers.

 Returns a Boolean value:

-true—if the field.name .. ": " .. field.value.decoded string matches at least one of the specified regular expression for at least one of the headers;
+•true—if the field.name .. ": " .. field.value.decoded string matches at least one of the specified regular expressions for at least one of the headers;

-false—if no matches have been found.
+•false—if no matches have been found. |

 Function